 The NOMAD project manages the admission of new issues to AIM and also acts as the effective regulator.
 Typically, the NOMAD is an investment bank or broker with experience of bringing companies to the market.

 A NOMAD’s key roles will be to assess the level of investor interest in your company (both at admission to the AIM and in the lead up to any further share issues), and advise on the pricing of shares and investment opportunities.
 You will also need an accountant, a lawyer and a financial PR advisor.
-In assessing whether a company makes a suitable prospective AIM candidate a NOMAD it will need to enlist an independent Reporting Accountant (such as Price Bailey) to carry out the work.
+In assessing whether a company makes a suitable prospective AIM candidate, a NOMAD will need to enlist an independent Reporting Accountant (such as Price Bailey) to carry out the work.

 How long does it take?

 Preparing to float on AIM can take as long as two years, although actually joining the market takes around 10-12 weeks while your appointed Reporting Accountant carries out the necessary due diligence and your NOMAD completes the application.